Seeing-Fast-and-Slow/Seeing-Fast-and-Slow.github.io/README.md

-# Seeing Fast and Slow: Learning the Flow of Time in Videos
+# [ECCV 2026] Seeing Fast and Slow: Learning the Flow of Time in Videos

 <p align="center">
   <a href=""><b>Paper (Coming soon)</b></a> &nbsp;|&nbsp;